 - Mix the flour with baking powder.

-- Add one egg and stir lightly before adding ¼ of the flour.
+- Add one egg to the margarine / sugar and stir lightly before adding ¼ of the flour.

 - Repeat with the remaining eggs and flour.